bitspittle/appxyz/site/src/jsMain/resources/markdown/About.md

 * `public`<br>
   If you want to host any media on your site (such as an icon, an image, text configuration files, movies, fonts, etc.), you should put it under this folder.
-For example, the file `public/images/cat.png` would be available at `https://(your.site)/images/cat.png` when the site was deployed.
 * `markdown`<br>
   Any markdown discovered in here by Kobweb at compile time will be converted into pages on your site.